michalkotlinski/www/md/faq.md

 ### Will anyone hold 'premined' tokens?

-No. No one will get an unfair advantage: the only tokens in circulation will be the ones purchased during the DAO token presale.
+No. No one will get an unfair advantage: the only tokens in circulation will be the ones purchased during the DAO token sale.

 ### Will there be another opportunity to purchase tokens?

-There will be only one DAO token presale.
+There will be only one DAO token sale.
 Once launched during the course of 2016, the DAO will be fully autonomous and decentralized.
 How it then manages itself, including decisions on its finances, is entirely up to 'it'.
 DAO token holders will hold voting rights, be able to submit proposals, and pass motions.

-### How will the DAO control the funds it receives during the presale?
+### How will the DAO control the funds it receives during the token sale?

 The DAO token holders will elect the service provider of their choosing, and the conditions under which funds are distributed.
 These decisions are entirely governed by smart contracts, and accessible through a simple online interface.

-### Is there a minimum goal for the presale?
+### Is there a minimum goal for the token sale?

 Yes.
 A minimum of 500,000 USD (equivalent) is required to build a meaningful DAO and first product.
-If the minimum is not reached, participants in the presale will be able to request their funds back (denominated in ether).
+If the minimum is not reached, participants in the token sale will be able to request their funds back (denominated in ether).

-### Will the presale accept Bitcoin, Doge, etc.?
+### Will the DAO token sale accept Bitcoin, Doge, etc.?

-Yes, we have partnered with Shapeshift so that the DAO token presale will accept most cryptocurrencies in existence, including Ether, Bitcoin, Litecoin, Dogecoin, MaidsafeCoin, StorjcoinX, Bitshares, Ripple, BitUSD, NXT, DASH, CLAMS and many, many others.
+Yes, we have partnered with Shapeshift so that the DAO token sale will accept most cryptocurrencies in existence, including Ether, Bitcoin, Litecoin, Dogecoin, MaidsafeCoin, StorjcoinX, Bitshares, Ripple, BitUSD, NXT, DASH, CLAMS and many, many others.

 For larger purchases denominated in cryptocurrencies, we are currently looking at partnering directly with exchanges.

-### Will the DAO token presale accept FIAT currencies?
+### Will the DAO token sale accept FIAT currencies?

 Not directly.
 In order to take part, you must use a cryptocurrency.
 To exchange FIAT for cryptocurrencies you could use an exchange such as [Kraken](https://kraken.com).
 We are currently working with exchange to see if we could streamline this process.